Dr Aarti Iyer

 - Iyer A, Jetten J, Branscombe NR, Jackson S & Youngberg C (2014) The difficulty of recognising less obvious forms of group-based discrimination.
 Group Processes and Intergroup Relations, 17(5), 577-589.
 View this article in WRRO

-- Zhang A, Jetten J, Iyer A & Cui L (2013) Difference makes the heart grow fonder: Perceiving intergroup difference enhances minority groups' willingness to integrate.
-Group Processes and Intergroup Relations, 16(2), 192-208.
+- Zhang A, Jetten J, Iyer A & Cui L (2013) Difference makes the heart grow fonder: Perceiving intergroup difference enhances minority groups’ willingness to integrate.
+Group Processes & Intergroup Relations, 16(2), 192-208.

-- Iyer A, Schmader T & Lickel B (2007) Why Individuals Protest the Perceived Transgressions of Their Country: The Role of Anger, Shame, and Guilt.
+- Iyer A, Schmader T & Lickel B (2007) Why Individuals Protest the Perceived Transgressions of Their Country.
 Personality and Social Psychology Bulletin, 33(4), 572-587.

 - Iyer A (2009) Increasing the representation and status of women in employment: The effectiveness of affirmative action In Barreto M, Ryan MK & Schmitt MT (Ed.), The glass ceiling in the 21st century: Understanding barriers to gender equality (pp. 257-280).
 Washington, DC USA: American Psychological Association.